parthyadav3105/ping-pong/readme.md

 # PING-PONG
 	This is a a simple remake of traditional ping-pong game.One paddle is controlled by us as human and the other paddle is controlled by program.

 	The code is open source.
-The game is designed to cross platform.
+The game is designed to be cross platform.

 ### Controls
 		**UP arrow key** to move paddle up